MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/packagehelp/updateService.md

 *   A function handle.
 *   A block of R code.
 *   A File-path to an `.R` file containing a block of R code.
+ If serviceType is 'Realtime', code has to be NULL.